 No changes to course enrollment status (including adding or dropping courses), grades or grade types will be made more than three years after the close of the semester in which the course was offered.

 Academic records will be retained for at least eight years from the time of the student's first enrollment at SoPA.
 This restriction does not apply to records kept by the registrar's office; those records are retained permanently.

 Students wishing to add or drop courses should consult the academic calendar for deadlines and instructions.
 Failure to make schedule adjustments promptly and accurately may result in financial or academic penalties.

 Schedule adjustments are done online during the two weeks following the first day of the semester.

-Courses can be dropped online up to the last day to drop during the semester.
-If a student wishes to drop all of his or her courses during a semester, he or she must submit a resignation form (see Withdrawal section below.)
+Courses may be dropped online up to the last day to drop during the semester.
+If a student wishes to drop all of his or her courses during a semester, he or she must submit a Withdrawal for the Term form (see Withdrawal section below.)

-Refunds will be based on the official date of withdrawal.
+Refunds are based on the official date of withdrawal.

 A student may be required to withdraw from any course or from the university, temporarily or permanently, for any of the following reasons: possibility of danger to the health of the student or to that of other students if enrollment is continued; refusal to obey regulations; violation of the Honor Code or other serious misconduct; unsatisfactory class attendance; or work below the required scholastic standards.

 Students who are requesting changes to their academic record outside of the current term’s academic calendar should consult with their academic advisor.

 Undergraduate and graduate units at Tulane University are measured by credits that correspond to the number of hours the class meets per week.